ivf-infertility.com home

 Ovarian tissue freezing

 Ovarian tissue freezing is offered to young girls and single women.
-Ovarian tissue can be collected by laparoscopy without delaying chemo/radiotherapy and frozen as small fragments.
+Ovarian tissue can be collected by laparoscopy without delaying chemo/ radiotherapy and frozen as small fragments.
 Tissue can be used either for isolation of follicles or in-vitro culture.
-After culture, follicles can be isolated, eggs collected for further in-vitro maturation, fertilization with husband/partner sperm and embryo transfer.
-Alternatively, ovarian tissue can be auto-transplanted either in original location to allow for natural conception or at a different site (such as an arm) to allow for IVF, egg collection and embryo transfer.
+After culture, follicles can be isolated, eggs collected for further in-vitro maturation, fertilization with husband/partner sperm.
+Alternatively, ovarian tissue can be auto-transplanted either in original location (ovary) to allow for natural conception or at a different site (such as an arm) to allow for IVF, egg collection and embryo transfer.
 Ovarian tissue freezing is still very much a research tool and most work has been done in animal models.
-Promising results in humans but it has disadvantages such as the inability to assess quantity and quality of the follicle population, the potential risk of malignancy transmission, follicle death during procedure and irregular distribution of follicle population in human ovaries which may be a risk when ovarian tissue is cut into 1-2 mm3 fragments.
-There have been only two live births in humans to date.
+To date, about 40 patients around the world have given birth after having their ovaries frozen and re-implanted including one United Kingdom patient.
+Ovarian tissue freezing has disadvantages such as the inability to assess quantity and quality of the follicle population, follicle death during procedure (about 70% of follicles are lost) and irregular distribution of follicle population in human ovaries which may be a risk when ovarian tissue is cut into 1-2 mm3 fragments and the potential risk of malignancy transmission ( if the ovary contains micrometastases).
+So far, no reports of relapse caused by transplantation of ovarian tissue.
 Ovarian tissue freezing is not an option for women with ovarian cancer.

 IVF and mature egg freezing

-This is an option for women without a partner or those who do not wish to use donor sperm for IVF.
-Patient needs to undergo controlled ovarian stimulation and transvaginal egg collection.
-Other problems include the time taken (2-3 weeks for ovarian stimulation), cost, and risks associated with egg collection.
-In addition, egg freezing itself is a risk in Oestrogen-receptor positive cancers or epithelial ovarian cancers.
+This is an option for women without a partner or those who do not wish to use donor sperm for IVF provided the following: the patient should be well enough to undergo controlled ovarian stimulation and egg collection, IVF treatment will not worsen their condition and enough time is available before the start of the cancer treatment.
+(2-3 weeks for ovarian stimulation), It is also important to take into account the cost, and risks associated with egg collection.
+In addition, both eggs and embryos freezing require ovarian stimulation and the high estradiol concentrations induced during stimulation add extra risk fo women with hormone sensitive cancers. or epithelial ovarian cancers.

 There are two methods for freezing eggs:

-• Vitrification “ultrarapid freezing”.
+- Vitrification “ultrarapid freezing”.
 This is a new method where the vial or straw is plunged directly into liquid nitrogen, the cooling rates are so rapid that ice crystals does not have a chance to form, and the mixture of cryoprotectant and egg forms a “glass-like” solidification of cells.
 Vitrifaction method appears to be associated with a significantly higher survival rates compared to slow freezing.
-Results appear promising – approximately 10 babies are born per 100 eggs and it is much simpler technique (Petracco et al ESHRE 2007).
+Results appear promising approximately 10 babies are born per 100 eggs and it is much simpler technique (Petracco et al ESHRE 2007).
+Vetrification is recommended by NICE (2013) for freezing eggs and embryos provided the necessary equipment and expertise is available.

 IVF and embryo freezing